Low Interest Rates Help Farmers Make Hay While the Sun Shines

 With new cotton strippers pricing in the range of $750,000 to $800,000 and combines in that same range, the financing for new or even used equipment can be expensive.
 Today’s low rates will lift a lot of interest expense off the shoulders of farm owners.

 Likewise, farmers who are picking up additional land are benefitting from the low interest rates.
 Land values had dropped slightly before the COVID-19 pandemic, but the low interest rates are helping to create additional demand and, hence, are propping up land prices.
-So, while the interested rates are good news for buyers, the strong impact on land prices is good news for sellers.
+So, while the interest rates are good news for buyers, the strong impact on land prices is good news for sellers.

 Contact your Adams Brown advisor for guidance on how refinancing can help you reduce costs and achieve your farm management goals.